aoliva17/IT-Portfolio-AnthonyOliva/Cybersecurity/arp-poisoning-lab/README.md

-Network Security Analysis: ARP Poisoning MitM & Credential Interception Project Overview

-This project demonstrates a Man-in-the-Middle (MitM) attack by exploiting design weaknesses in the Address Resolution Protocol (ARP).
-Using a controlled lab environment, I performed ARP cache poisoning to intercept network traffic and capture unencrypted FTP credentials in transit.

-The objective of this lab was to analyze real-world risks associated with legacy protocols and to document effective mitigation strategies from a defensive security perspective.

-Environment & Tooling
-Attacker System
-Kali Linux (W4SP Lab Environment)

-Tools
-Metasploit Framework (msfconsole)
-Wireshark

-Protocols Analyzed
-ARP
-FTP
-TCP

-Target Systems
-Victim Workstation (Vic1)
-FTP Servers (FTP1, FTP2)
-Default Gateway (192.100.200.1)

-Attack Methodology

-1. Network Reconnaissance
-Identified IP and MAC addresses for:
-Victim workstation (192.100.200.164)
-FTP servers
-Default gateway
-This reconnaissance phase confirmed a flat network with no ARP inspection controls enabled.

-2. ARP Poisoning Configuration
-Configured Metasploit module:
-auxiliary/spoof/arp/arp_poisoning
-Key parameters set:
-DHOSTS – victim workstation
-SHOSTS – default gateway
-LOCALSIP – attacker (Kali Linux)

-3. ARP Cache Manipulation
-Successfully poisoned the victim’s ARP cache
-Victim associated the gateway IP with the attacker’s MAC address:
-Ee:bf:52:41:b7:5c
-Traffic intended for the gateway was transparently redirected through the attacker

-4. Traffic Interception & Analysis
-Captured redirected traffic using Wireshark and applied display filters:

-5. Credential Extraction
-Successfully extracted cleartext FTP credentials Demonstrated the risk of using unencrypted protocols on internal networks

-Security Findings
--Identified Vulnerabilities
--ARP lacks authentication and integrity verification -FTP transmits credentials in cleartext
--No network-level protections against ARP spoofing were present

-Impact
--An attacker on the same subnet can silently intercept sensitive traffic -Credentials can be compromised without triggering user awareness

-Recommended Mitigations
--Enable Dynamic ARP Inspection (DAI) on managed switches -Replace FTP with SFTP or FTPS
--Implement network segmentation
--Use static ARP entries for critical infrastructure where applicable -Monitor for ARP anomalies via IDS/IPS

-Proof of Work
--Screenshots and diagrams are available in the /screenshots directory:
--Metasploit ARP poisoning configuration
--Wireshark credential capture
--Network topology diagram

-Skills Demonstrated
--Network traffic analysis
--ARP-based attack techniques
--Protocol-level vulnerability assessment
--Defensive remediation planning
--Security documentation
+# Network Security Analysis: ARP Poisoning Man-in-the-Middle and Credential Interception

+## Project Overview
+This project demonstrates a Man-in-the-Middle (MitM) attack by exploiting fundamental design weaknesses in the Address Resolution Protocol (ARP).
+Within a controlled lab environment, ARP cache poisoning was performed to transparently intercept network traffic and capture unencrypted FTP credentials in transit.

+The objective of this lab was to analyze real-world risks associated with legacy and insecure network protocols and to document effective mitigation strategies from a defensive security perspective.

+## Environment and Tooling
+Attacker system running Kali Linux within a W4SP lab environment

+Tools used include the Metasploit Framework via msfconsole and Wireshark for packet analysis

+Protocols analyzed include ARP, FTP, and TCP

+Target systems consisted of a victim workstation (Vic1), two FTP servers (FTP1 and FTP2), and a default gateway at 192.100.200.1

+## Attack Methodology

+## Network Reconnaissance
+Initial reconnaissance identified the IP and MAC addresses of the victim workstation at 192.100.200.164, the FTP servers, and the default gateway.
+This phase confirmed the presence of a flat internal network with no ARP inspection or spoofing protections enabled.

+## ARP Poisoning Configuration
+The Metasploit module auxiliary/spoof/arp/arp_poisoning was configured to execute the attack.
+Key parameters included specifying the victim workstation as DHOSTS, the default gateway as SHOSTS, and the Kali Linux system as the local attacker address.
+This configuration enabled bidirectional traffic interception between the victim and gateway.

+## ARP Cache Manipulation
+The victim’s ARP cache was successfully poisoned, causing the gateway IP address to resolve to the attacker’s MAC address Ee:bf:52:41:b7:5c.
+As a result, all traffic intended for the gateway was transparently redirected through the attacker system without user awareness.

+## Traffic Interception and Analysis
+Redirected traffic was captured in real time using Wireshark.
+Display filters were applied to isolate FTP traffic, allowing for focused inspection of authentication exchanges between the victim workstation and the FTP servers.

+## Credential Extraction
+Cleartext FTP credentials were successfully extracted from captured packets, demonstrating the inherent risk of transmitting authentication data over unencrypted protocols, even within internal networks.

+## Security Findings

+## Identified Vulnerabilities
+ARP lacks authentication and integrity verification mechanisms
+FTP transmits usernames and passwords in cleartext
+No network-level protections against ARP spoofing were implemented

+## Impact
+An attacker with access to the same subnet can silently intercept and manipulate network traffic
+Sensitive credentials can be compromised without generating alerts or user-visible indicators

+## Recommended Mitigations
+Enable Dynamic ARP Inspection on managed switches
+Replace FTP with encrypted alternatives such as SFTP or FTPS
+Implement network segmentation to reduce lateral attack surfaces
+Use static ARP entries for critical infrastructure where feasible
+Monitor for ARP anomalies using IDS or IPS solutions

+## Proof of Work
+Supporting screenshots and diagrams are included in the screenshots directory.
+These artifacts document the Metasploit ARP poisoning configuration, Wireshark credential capture, and the lab network topology.

+## Skills Demonstrated
+Network traffic analysis and packet inspection
+ARP-based Man-in-the-Middle attack techniques
+Protocol-level vulnerability assessment
+Offensive security testing in controlled environments
+Defensive remediation planning and risk mitigation
+Technical security documentation